-Lebanon, a small country of 5 million, is host to over 1.5 million Syrian refugees.
+Lebanon, a small country of five million, is host to over 1.5 million Syrian refugees.

 Bekaa Valley has become home to 37% of them, 80% of whom are women and children.

 Emergency health in Bekaa

-There is a lack of access to health services and education surrounding maternal health.
-COVID-19, along with the Beirut explosion, has magnified Lebanon’s economic and political challenges, making it increasingly difficult to operate.
-There has also been an increasing number of attempts to target Syrian refugees that expose refugee families to a greater risk of exploitation (including child labour) and poverty.
+Lebanon lacks access to health services and education surrounding maternal health.
+COVID-19 and the Beirut explosion have magnified Lebanon’s economic and political challenges.
+An increasing number of attempts to target Syrian refugees has exposed families to a greater risk of exploitation (including child labour) and poverty.

 This project will equip and staff community development centers (clinics) to better serve Syrian refugees.
-Over 200 health care providers will be trained in health subjects such as disease management, medical guidelines, pharmacy management, and health education.
-Primary care will be provided to refugees focusing on maternal and pediatric health, health nutrition, and chronic illnesses.
+Over 200 health care providers will be trained in subjects such as disease management, medical guidelines, pharmacy management, and health education.
+Primary care will be provided to refugees, focusing on maternal and pediatric health, health nutrition, and chronic illnesses.